vsezanatodazheeto/filler/.github/README.md

 ## usage

 run the following commands:
+  > don't forget to give executable files permissions

+  > when you compile my files will be automatically copied to resources directory
   ```
   cd resources/
   ```
-  > don't forget to give executable files permissions

-  > when you compile my files will be automatically copied to this directory
   ```
   ./filler_vm -f path/to/map -p1 ./path/to/player_1 -p2 ./path/to/player_2
   ```